Jayasri-Vasudevan/Deep-Learning/README.md

-Fake news classifier using LSTM.
+Fake news classifier using LSTM and Bidirectional LSTM.
 Dataset: https://www.kaggle.com/c/fake-news/data
 Thank you Krish Naik sir for your tutorial!!